Author: Craig Neil

 What is a collegiate church in Scotland?

-A collegiate church is a church that was administered by a college of canons.
+A collegiate church is a church that is administered by a college of canons.
 Between 1250 and 1567 there were 42 collegiate churches in Scotland, most of which were privately funded by wealthy families.

 What are Seton Collegiate Church opening times?